 Stanford Continuing Studies courses attract thoughtful and engaged students who take courses for the love of learning.
 Students in each course will exchange ideas with one another through easy-to-use message boards as well as optional weekly real-time video conferences.

 Instructors will review and offer feedback on assignment submissions.
 Students are not required to turn in assignments, but for those who do, their work is graded by the instructor.

 - Courses offer the flexibility to participate on your own schedule.

 Course work is completed on a weekly basis when you have the time.
 You can log in and participate in the class whenever it's convenient for you.
 If you can’t attend the weekly video meetings, the sessions are always recorded for you and your instructor is just an email away.

 - This course is offered through Stanford Continuing Studies.

 To learn more about the program, visit our About Us page.
 For more information on the online format, please visit the FAQ page.

 Students must be familiar with computer basics.

-CS 57, CS 59, and CS 46 W will cover similar introductory content.
+This course will cover similar introductory content to CS 57 and CS 59.
 As these courses will be taught by different instructors, their structure and format will vary slightly.